Luigi's Mansion: Development

 The game was revealed at Nintendo Space World 2000 as a technological demo designed to show off the graphical capabilities of the GameCube.
 The full motion video footage had scenes seen in later trailers and commercials for the game, but were not used in the final release.
-This footage includes Luigi screaming in horror at the camera, running from an unknown ghost in the Foyer, ghosts playing cards in the Parlor, ghosts circling around Luigi, and a gloomy-looking Luigi standing outside the mansion with lighting flashing.
+This footage includes Luigi screaming in horror at the camera, running from an unknown ghost in the Foyer, ghosts playing cards in the Parlor, ghosts circling around Luigi, and a gloomy-looking Luigi standing outside the mansion with lightning flashing.
 These were animated at three graphic houses to pay homage to the GameCube.
 Soon after its creation, Nintendo decided to transform the demo into a full-fledged video game.
 A year later, Luigi's Mansion was shown at the Electronic Entertainment Expo alongside the GameCube console.
 Development was led by Hideki Konno, Shigeru Miyamoto, and Takashi Tezuka.
 A newer version of the game, more closely related to the final version, was revealed at Nintendo Space World 2001.

 The original plan for Luigi's Mansion involved a game where the levels revolved around a large mansion or complex.
-Tests were later done with Mario characters in dollhouses and such.
-Once it was transitioned into a GameCube project, Luigi was selected as the main character in order to keep the game original and new.
+Beta tests were done with Mario characters in dollhouses and other buildings.
+As the lighting scheme was developed, darkness and shadows became key areas of focus, and an older American-styled haunted house was ultimately chosen as the setting.
+Once it was transitioned into a GameCube project, Luigi was selected as the main character to keep the game original and new.
 The other gameplay ideas, such as ghosts and the ghost-sucking vacuum cleaner, were added later.
-Older concepts, such as a role-playing game-like system which made real-time changes to rooms, as well as a cave area located under the mansion, were scrapped due to the inclusion of the new ideas.Luigi's Mansion's music was composed by Shinobu Tanaka and Kazumi Totaka, and as such contains "Totaka's Song", a song featured in almost every game that Totaka has composed.
+Older concepts, such as a role-playing game-like system which made real-time changes to rooms, as well as a cave area located under the mansion, were scrapped due to the inclusion of the new ideas.

+Luigi's Mansion's music was composed by Shinobu Tanaka and Kazumi Totaka, and as such contains "Totaka's Song", a song featured in almost every game that Totaka has composed.
 It is found by waiting on the controller configuration screen at the Training Room for about three and a half minutes.
 The main theme of Luigi's Mansion was orchestrated and arranged by Shogo Sakai for Super Smash Bros.
 Brawl.
-The game featured voice actors Charles Martinet as the voice of Mario and Luigi, and Jen Taylor as the voice of Toad.
+The game featured voice actors Charles Martinet as the voice of Mario and Luigi, Jen Taylor as the voice of Toad, and an uncredited Totaka as the voice of E. Gadd.
 Luigi's Mansion received an award for its audio by BAFTA Interactive Entertainment Awards in 2002.

 All GameCube systems support the display of stereoscopic 3D, and Luigi's Mansion was planned to utilize this feature; however, 3D televisions were not widespread at the time, and it was deemed that compatible displays would be too cost-prohibitive for the consumer.
 As a result, the feature was not enabled outside of development.